EliriaT/school-api/README.md

 * **Technological freedom** Some services may require to be written in some specific technologies.
 For example the chat service.

+Some similar LMS systems that employ microservices are: edX, canvas, Google Classroom.

 ## Define Service Boundaries

 There will be 3 main microservices:
-1. **User Service** - responsible for registering, authentication and authorization of users
+1. **User Service** - responsible for creating users, authentication and authorization of users
 2. **Schools Administration Service** - responsible for creating schools, new semesters, classes
 3. **Lessons Service** - responsible for creating courses and lessons, marking attendance and registering marks, viewing the schedule